euler-xyz/euler-price-oracle/README.md

 ### Design Principles

 The `IPriceOracle` interface is permissive in that it does not prescribe a particular way to implement it.
-However the adapters in this library are implemented according to a strict set of prices that we believe are crucial for safe, open, and self-governed markets.
+However the adapters in this library adhere to a strict set of rules that we believe are necessary to enable safe, open, and self-governed markets to flourish.

 #### Immutable